intel/pepc/docs/guide-tpmi.md

 ... snip ...
 ```

 The 'tpmi-id-02' directory corresponds to the UFS feature (feature ID 2).
-It includes two files, one for
+It contains two files for
-reading registers and another for writing registers:
+reading and writing registers:

 ```bash
 $ ls -1 /sys/kernel/debug/tpmi-0000\:00\:03.1/tpmi-id-02/